-List and Cost of CERN Deliverables for the sPHENIX MVTX Project plus Additional Expenses
+List and Cost of CERN Deliverables for future silicon vertex development at BNL, plus additional Expenses

-1) 84 Pixel Staves = 11850 CHF/units, 84 units = 995400 CHF
+84 Pixel Staves = 11850 CHF/units, 84 units = 995400 CHF

-2) 84 Pixel Stave flexible power cables, with a length extension from 15 cm (ALICE) to 40 cm (sPHENIX), has an extra total cost = 14000 CHF
+84 Pixel Stave flexible power cables, with a length extension from 15 cm (ALICE) to 40 cm (BNL), has an extra total cost = 14000 CHF

-3) 84 stave carrier/storage plates = 238 CHF / unit * 84 units = 20000 CHF.
+84 stave carrier/storage plates = 238 CHF / unit * 84 units = 20000 CHF.
 This carrier plate will be a modified version of the one used for ALICE.
 The modification is needed in order to accommodate the length extension of the flexible power cable.
 The cost quoted above includes the design change, the development and qualification of a prototype and the production of 84 units.

-4) 60 Readout Units = 2500 CHF/unit ∗ 60 units = 150000 CHF
+60 Readout Units = 2500 CHF/unit ∗ 60 units = 150000 CHF

 All costs are net, with no taxes and custom duties included.
 CERN will not cover any taxes and custom duties.
 All costs are FOB CERN.
 CERN is not responsible for the transport of the CERN contributed items from CERN to BNL.
 CERN will not cover any associated transportation costs, including the development of suitable transport boxes and packaging.